aiidateam/aiida-tutorials/docs/pages/2019_SINTEF/sections/setup.rst

 - a private SSH key ``aiida_tutorial_NUM``
 - a public SSH key ``aiida_tutorial_NUM.pub``

 The steps below explain how to use these in order to connect to your personal virtual machine (VM) on Amazon Elastic Cloud 2 using the `Secure Shell <http://en.wikipedia.org/wiki/Secure_Shell>`_ protocol.
-The software on this VM is based on `Quantum Mobile
-<https://materialscloud.org/work/quantum-mobile>`_ and already includes a
+This VM is closely based on the `Quantum Mobile <https://materialscloud.org/work/quantum-mobile>`_ VM and already includes a pre-configured AiiDA installation.
-pre-configured AiiDA installation as well as some test data for the tutorial.

 Linux and MacOS
 ~~~~~~~~~~~~~~~